Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 **how does anti-virus detect malwares?**: </br>
 anti-virus can detect malware based on two concepts:
-1. hash signiture: the AV will refer to their database that hold all hashes related to softwares and malewares and if their detect one they will alarm.
+1. hash signature: the AV will refer to their database that hold all hashes related to softwares and malewares and if their detect one they will alarm.
 2. behavior: for instance when an executable file wants to access port 80 even if its not related to services related to that port